AliceHovsepyan/pogo_pance_draft/README.md

 		- or, to run the analysis on **all** .bam files within a folder using the `Nanopore_quality_control.py` file:
 			`python Nanopore_quality_control.py /var/lib/minknow/data/basecalling/pass/barcode09/alignment /home/student/anna/DMS_analysis/output/Nanopore/barcode09/quality_control`

+# pymol

+We want to show the enriched mutations on the structure level.
+Please refer to the `pymol.ipynb` notebook for details on how to modify the .pdb file to store the respective enrichment values.
+Then, open the modified .pdb file in `pymol` and set the right coloring e.g. with `spectrum b, gray70 marine, minimum=0, maximum=100` (if using a binary coloring).